Tinker-Bits/Login-And-Signup/README.md

 ## ✅ Notes

-* No authentication key needed — the API is open to test.
+* No API key or token required — test freely.
-* Choose a unique username to avoid collisions with other users.
+* Use a **unique username** to avoid conflicts.
-* Passwords are stored in plaintext (for demo purposes only).
-Avoid using real or sensitive credentials.
+* Passwords are currently stored in plaintext (demo purposes).
+Avoid using real credentials.

 ---

-Enjoy testing the API! 🚀
+Enjoy exploring the API! 🚀